apollographql/router/dev-docs/metrics.md

 ## Adding new metrics
 There are different types of metrics.

-* Static - Used by us to monitor feature usage.
+* Static - Used by Router developers to monitor feature usage.
 * Dynamic - Defined by the user to monitor the health and performance of their system.

 > New features should add BOTH static and dynamic metrics.